Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the -harmonizing metrics and the associated minimal foliations

 For any such pair $(g, df) \in \mathcal Har(v)$, the measure $\mu_\Theta$ on $\d X$, induced by the closed $n$-form $\Theta =_{\mathsf{def}} \ast_g(df)$ on $X$ via formula (\ref{eq2.2}), is preserved under the causality map $C_v$.
 The forms $\Theta$ and $df$ are $v$-invariant. $\diamondsuit$ \end{theorem}

 In combination with Theorem \ref{traversing_harmonizing}, Corollary \ref{foliations} leads to the following claim.

 \begin{corollary} Let $v$ be a traversing boundary generic vector field on $X$, and $(g, df)$ a $v$-harmonizing pair.
-Assume that no pair of distinct points $a, b \in \d X$ admits two distinct geodesics in $g$ that connect $a$ and $b$.\footnote{For example, this is the case when $(X, g)$ is contained in a larger Riemannian manifold $(\hat X, \hat g)$ such that any two distinct points in $\hat X$ belong to a single geodesic in $\hat g$.}
+Assume that no pair of distinct points $a, b \in \d X$ admits two distinct $g$-geodesics that reside in $X$ and connect $a$ and $b$.\footnote{For example, this is the case when $(X, g)$ is contained in a larger Riemannian manifold $(\hat X, \hat g)$ such that any two distinct points in $\hat X$ belong to a single $\hat g$-geodesic.}

 Then the the knowledge of the causality map $C_v: \d_1^+X(v) \to \d_1^-X(v)$ and of the $v$-harmonizing metric $g$ on $X$ allows for the reconstruction of the foliation $\mathcal F(v)$. \end{corollary}